Viswanather Casipillai

-Viswanather Casipillai was a Crown Proctor and co-founder of the Jaffna Hindu College.
+Viswanather Casipillai (Tamil: விஶ்வநாத காஶீபிள்ளை) was a Crown Proctor and co-founder of the Jaffna Hindu College.

 Biography

 His grand nephew Cathiravelu Sittampalam was the first Cabinet Minister of Posts and Telecommunications in the independent Sri Lanka.

 Viswanather Casipillai was born to a distinguished Tamil Family whose ancestry can be traced to the ancient Royal Kuriyans, highly respected noblemen of the king’s Court of the Tamil Kingdom of Nallur.
 Two descendants of these noblemen, Vanniyasingam Kuriyan and Canagasekara Kothanda Kuriyan, lived in Jaffna later during the Dutch regime.

 In the 19th century, Visvanathar son of Vinayakar, who descended from Canagasekara Kothanda Kuriyan, abandoned the prestigious Kuriyan title as no longer relevant under the British and became known as an entrepreneur for leasing large extends of crown land at Ariyalai for salt production on large scale.
 Subsequently, many of his descendants were to distinguished themselves in public life of North Province.

 Visvanathar had two sons Arumugam and Casipillai.
 The former died young and his children were brought up by the latter, his younger brother.
 Arumugam's eldest son Cathiravelu was C. Sittmapalam's father.
 He functioned as a magistrate and district judge and was the first editor of Tamil Journal "Inthu sathanam" and founder of the Saraswathy library.